gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

     sudo -i
     ```

-1. Open the secrets file and paste the value of `db_key_base` you copied in the
+1. Add the following to /etc/gitlab/gitlab.rb, replacing `encryption-key` with the output
-   previous step:
+   of the previous command:

+     ```ruby
+     gitlab_rails['db_key_base'] = "encryption-key"
      ```
-     editor /etc/gitlab/gitlab-secrets.json
-     ```

-1. Save and close the file.

-1. Reconfigure for the change to take effect.
+1. Reconfigure the secondary node for the change to take effect:

     ```
     gitlab-ctl reconfigure
     ```